varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 ---

-## 📅 PRACTICE SCHEDULE FOR THIS LESSON
+## ðŸ“… PRACTICE SCHEDULE FOR THIS LESSON

 ### Daily Practice Plan (35-45 minutes)